 The Brooklyn Aurora mattress is one of the coolest mattresses that we’ve tested.
 Not only does it contain proprietary cooling technology, but we could feel the difference between it and other mattresses.
 From the moment we touched the Aurora, we enjoyed the refreshingly cool mattress surface.

 The Brooklyn Aurora has different weight limits depending on the mattress firmness:

-- Medium: Ideal weight is up to 225 pounds per side of the bed.
+- Medium: Ideal weight is up to 225 lbs. per side of the bed.

-- Firm: Ideal weight is up to 250 pounds per side of the bed.
+- Firm: Ideal weight is up to 250 lbs. per side of the bed.